nixpig/anocir/README.md

 >
 > ✅ `brownie` passes all 270 _default_ tests in the [opencontainers OCI runtime test suite](https://github.com/opencontainers/runtime-tools?tab=readme-ov-file#testing-oci-runtimes).

-This is a personal project for me to explore and better understand the [OCI Runtime Spec](https://github.com/opencontainers/runtime-spec/blob/main/spec.md) to support other projects I'm working on.
+This is a personal project for me to explore and better understand the OCI Runtime Spec to support other projects I'm working on.
 It's not production-ready, and it probably never will be, but feel free to look around!
-If you're looking for a production-ready alternative to `runc`, take a look at [`youki`](https://github.com/containers/youki); it does things a bit differently and is pretty cool.
+If you're looking for a production-ready alternative to `runc`, take a look at [`youki`](https://github.com/containers/youki), which I think is pretty cool.

 ## Installation